snaulX/scp-snaulx-edition/README.md

 ![O5 Card](images/o5-card.png)

 _Last card - card of O5.
-It can only be accessed with an MTF access level and detonating a warhead (at the top, as you can see its countdown)_
+It can only be accessed with an MTF access level and detonating a warhead (at the top, as you can see its countdown.
+In background you can see computer which on screen image from camera from main coridor)_